 Tuition and fees will be assessed at the same rate for audited classes as those taken for credit.
 Students are not required to attend class or take exams in audited courses.
 Audits appear as an AU on transcripts and don’t count toward your GPA.
 Financial aid and veterans’ benefits are not available for audited classes.

 Students must declare intent to audit a course during the registration period.
+Students taking the course for credit have priority to class seats.

 The waitlist period mirrors the add period and ends at midnight on the last day to add classes.
 Waitlist students are instructed to attend the first day of class to receive further instruction from the faculty member.
 Faculty determine if the waitlisted students continue to attend class.